stefee/stef/content/0003-understanding-react-1.md

 React does something similar for us, by allowing us to write our user interface code in such a way that the component parts can maintain locality - i.e. we should be able to make changes to one specific part of our user interface in the confidence that it will either not affect other parts at all, or that we can fully understand how it might affect other parts.

-React allows us to define a **React component** as a single JavaScript function or class.
+React allows us to define a **React component** as a single JavaScript function or class (we will focus on the function kind here).
 A component encapsulates all of the appearance and behaviour that makes up some part of a user interface.

-And in doing so, React makes it possible for us to reason about the behaviour of some part of a user interface by looking only within the scope of a single JavaScript function.
+By using React components, we can reason about the behaviour of some part of a user interface by looking only within the scope of a single JavaScript function.

 Here's an example of a React function component: